bestquark/mentpy/README.md

 </div>

 The `MentPy` library is an open-source software for simulations of measurement-based quantum computing circuits.
-Currently, this package is under development and is not ready for public use.
+Currently, this package is in its alpha version and many features are still in development.

 ## Installation